youn0808/youn0808.github.io/README.md

     > Click `[File]` on top of your screen and click `[New Repository]`.<br>
     > Type "`your_repository_name.github.io`".<br>
     > Your repository name must exactly match your GitHub user name.<br>
     > For example, my account name is youn0808.
 Therefore a repository name should be `youn0808.github.io`.
-This is how Github knows which repository to host on pages.
+This is how Github knows which repository host on pages.

     > ![repo](https://user-images.githubusercontent.com/57551793/97372034-a4851e00-1880-11eb-9bf4-3bb03aaa6ce9.gif)

 1. Open Visual Studio Code.

-    > Click the `Visual Studio Code`.
+    > Click the `[Visual Studio Code]`.
 Now GitHub Desktop will use the repository that you just created.

     > You can change to another editor.
 If you want, click `[Preference]` and go `[Advanced]` then choose other editors.
     > ![click](https://user-images.githubusercontent.com/57551793/97372256-34c36300-1881-11eb-918e-e5dcbcf97838.png)